 English and Welsh banknotes, issued by the Bank of England, were little seen in Scotland - with the one exception of the 10 shilling note.
 Scottish banks (and Irish too) had royal charters to issue their own notes.
 These notes were unpopular in England probably due to their unfamiliarity and variety.
 As a result of bank amalgamations, there were numerous different notes in circulation when I was young.
 (I was born in 1935.)
 Examples were British Linen Bank, Clydesdale Bank.
 North of Scotland Bank, Clydesdale and North of Scotland Bank, Union Bank of Scotland, Bank of Scotland, Royal Bank of Scotland, Commercial Bank of Scotland, National Commercial Bank of Scotland.
 These are those I remember.
 There may have been more and probably were before then.

 All the various pound notes were about the same size, with 10 shilling notes slightly smaller and Scottish denominations larger.
 The Bank of England 'fivers' and higher were much larger and had to be double-folded to fit into a wallet.
 This became a problem when inflation brought them into common use, resulting in size reduction along with colour printing.
-Ease of forgery of the simple black on white also no doubt played a part in the change.
+Ease of forgery of the simple black on white also, no doubt, played a part in the change.

 I understand that blind people could tell the denomination of a note by butting it against the cleft between the ring and middle fingers to detect its thickness.

 When the pound coin replaced the banknote many people preferred to use the Scottish notes rather than the coins.

-The wallet shown in the picture was my grandfather's.
+The wallet shown in the following picture was my grandfather's.
 I found it with his effects, dated 1939.

 The markings show that it would accommodate at least one £5 note.
 For several decades after 1939, men's wallets would have had similar slots, with slots like these for pound notes and 10 shilling notes.